awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-greengrass-deploy-components.md

    ```

 The deployment can take several minutes to complete\.
 In the next step, check the component log to verify that the deployment completed successfully and to view the inference results\.

+For more information about deploying components to individual devices or groups of devices, see [Deploy AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/v2/developerguide/manage-deployments.html) components to devices\.